 Enanta is leveraging its early success with our licensed HCV products, to become a leader in viral and liver diseases.
 Enanta’s research and development efforts are currently focused on the following disease targets: non-alcoholic steatohepatitis (NASH)/ primary biliary cholangitis (PBC), respiratory syncytial virus (RSV) and hepatitis B virus (HBV).
 For an overview of our research, including our licensed products, please see Our Pipeline.

 NASH & PBC

 The World Health Organization (WHO) has declared that NASH and its precursor, Non-alcoholic fatty liver disease, (NAFLD) are now the number one causes of liver disease in Western countries and represent a major global health concern.
 Primary Biliary Cholangitis (PBC), is another disease of the liver that can result in liver damage, liver failure, or hepatocellular carcinoma.

 Enanta’s research in NASH/PBC is initially focused on agonists of the Farnesoid X Receptor (FXR).
 FXR is a nuclear receptor and a main regulator of bile acid levels in the liver and small intestine.
-Enanta’s lead candidate, EDP-305, is currently in phase 1 clinical development.
+Enanta’s lead candidate, EDP-305, recently completed a phase 1 clinical study.
 Learn More

 RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia in children under 1 year of age in the United States.
 There is currently no effective treatment available for treating RSV infection.